Glossary of University terms

 This is where a prerequisite program is combined with a principal program of study.
 For example, students may need to undertake an English language program and/or another prerequisite program to meet the entry requirements for a principal program.

-The official certificate which a student receives when an award is conferred.
+The official certificate that a student receives when an award is conferred.
 Can also be referred to as a testamur.

 A student undertaking less than a full-time study load.
 See definition for Full-time load.

 A part-time student is a student undertaking less than the load specified for full-time status.